toidiu/toidiu.github.io/content/resume_detail/ihr_own_prod_outage_when_oncall_in_transit.md

 #### S
 Towards the end of the work day a sestamatic outage started to happen.
 The oncall member was in-transit and not available to handle the issue.

 #### T
+Step up and represent the API team in fixing the outage.

 #### A
+Restarted services that were showing errors in prometheus.
+Also tracked each service individually to ensure that there were no lingering bad pods.

 #### R
+Outage lasted less than 1 hour.